Power Distribution Network Reconfiguration for Distributed Generation Maximization: Problem Description

 \subsubsection{DistFlow Equations for Configurable Network}

 When the network configuration is parameterized by decision variable $\pi$ (also $\alpha$), certain configuration related terms in \eqref{eqn:DistFlow} should be generalized.
 For instance, the children set $c(n)$ in \eqref{eqn:DistFlow_P} and \eqref{eqn:DistFlow_Q} is not determined before the problem is solved.
-Thus, the following modifications are needed in \eqref{eqn:DistFlow_P} and \eqref{eqn:DistFlow_Q}
+Thus, the following changes are needed in \eqref{eqn:DistFlow_P} and \eqref{eqn:DistFlow_Q}

 to describe the sum of power flows leaving bus $n \in \mathcal{N}$.
-Similarly, while line $n$ always points to bus $n$, the parent $\pi_n$ (hence the actual line) is not fixed before optimization.
+Similarly, while line $n$ always points to bus $n$, the parent $\pi_n$ is not fixed before optimization.
 The line parameters and parent bus voltage in \eqref{eqn:DistFlow_P} to \eqref{eqn:DistFlow_SVI} become

 where $r_{kn}$ and $x_{kn}$ are the series resistance and reactance of line $\{n,k\}$ as defined in Section~\ref{subsec:notations}.
 Hence, the DistFlow equations for configurable networks become